nishanth-/bio_event_detection/README.md

 Other info
 ==========
-PS: Since the preprocessed pickle files are also saved, PSN.ipynb can be directly run.
-If you would like to regenerate the preprocessed pickle file you can run data_preprocessing.ipynb which reads original GENIA dataset and generates preprocessed pickle file.
+PS: Since the preprocessed pickle files are also saved in "processed_data" folder, "PSN.ipynb" can be directly run.
+If you would like to regenerate the preprocessed pickle file yourself you can run "data_preprocessing.ipynb" which reads original GENIA dataset and generates preprocessed pickle file.